 interest or a conservation easement on the subject property or on eligible

 - Transaction costs, including appraisals, environmental

-- Fifty percent of the value of a donated conservation
+- The value of a donated conservation easement or bargain

 The following do not qualify as

 - Stewardship endowments and land management expenses